GeoscienceAustralia/vaws/docs/source/ch05_logic.rst

 where :math:`L_{i}`: applied load for :math:`i` th connection, :math:`D_{i}`: dead load of :math:`i` th connection, :math:`N_{z}`: number of zones associated with the :math:`i` th connection, :math:`N_{c}`: number of connections associated with the :math:`i` th connection, :math:`A_{j}`: area of :math:`j` th zone, :math:`P_{j}`: wind pressure on :math:`j` th zone, :math:`I_{ji}`: influence coefficient from :math:`j` th either zone or connection to :math:`i` th connection.

+If the load applied for a connection is less than the negative value of its strength, then the connection is considered damaged.

 .. _check_connection_damage_section: